Menu

 Makita 9741 Wheel Sander

-• Innovative design for sanding flush to wall with nose and side of sander
+• Wheel design enables sanding flush to walls using both nose and side of the tool

 WEN Drywall Sander, Variable Speed with 15 ft.
 Hose (6369)

-• Variable speed adjustment operates anywhere from 600 to 1500 RPM
+• Variable speed from 600 to 1,500 RPM for first-coat removal and careful finish-coat control

 The WEN 6369 represents the sweet spot for DIY renovators doing a complete room or small apartment.
 [4] At $143.19, pairing it with a HEPA shop vac puts total system cost around $250-$300 - achieving 85-90% dust capture at roughly one-fifth the cost of a Festool PLANEX system.
 The 15-foot vacuum hose is a practical standout feature that prevents the constant repositioning required with the 6-foot hoses common on cheaper models during full-room passes.
 Run speeds of 600-800 RPM on final skim coats to minimize swirl marks; push the full 1,500 RPM for first-coat rough removal.
 [5]